Datttta/My_Notes/to-do.md

 - [X] Add compress plugin to yazi
 - [X] how to see free/used space in disk in arch linux
 - [X] fix sddm
+- [X] fix nvim error when you enter in .config/waybar/confi.jsonc

 == Tasks ==
 - Loundry